maiziezhoulab/Maiziezhoulab.github.io/_pages/LabNews.md

 ## Grants
+- **June.
+15, 2026**
+  We received the **Waddell Walker Hancock Cancer Discovery Fund Award** from the Vanderbilt-Ingram Cancer Center.
+Thanks for the Hancock   family fund!
 - **Mar.
 27, 2025**
   We received the **CCSB Accelerator Fund** in collaboration with Dr. Meltzer's lab.
+Thanks for CCSB!
 - **Dec.
 19, 2024**
   Our proposal for spatial transcriptomics research has been selected as an awardee for the **Seeding Success** -  Fall 2024 cycle.
 - **Aug.
 2, 2023**